justinlietz93/Apex-CodeGenesis/CONTRIBUTING.md

 ## Development Setup

+For a comprehensive guide on the developer workflow, tools, and processes, please refer to our [Developer Workflow Guide](docs/contributing/developer-workflow.md).

 1. **VS Code Extensions**

     - When opening the project, VS Code will prompt you to install recommended extensions